-This document lists the advantages you get for free when hosting your Android code in the android-components repository (consuming pre-compiled binaries of your Rust code).
+This document lists the advantages you get for free when hosting your Android code in the firefox-android repository (consuming pre-compiled binaries of your Rust code).

 Managed build system